 The Commission shall, in consultation with the City Manager Administrator and with the approval of the Council, establish rules and procedures bylaws for the conduct of its business.
 The affirmative vote of a majority of the six (6) members present at the meeting shall be required for the adopting of any motion.
 The Commission shall make its reports, findings and recommendations in writing unless otherwise directed by the City Manager Administrator.
 All reports, findings and recommendations shall be made to the City Manager Administrator who shall forward to Council those matters within the province of Council.
-Recommendations from the Commission to the City Manager Administrator, shall be carefully and full considered by him/her.
-If rejected by the City Manager Administrator, the Commission may submit its recommendations to the Council for its consideration, as appropriate.
+Recommendations from the Commission to the City Manager Administrator, the Commission may submit its recommendations to the City Manager Administrator, the Commission may submit its recommendations to the City Manager Administrator, as appropriate.